 Karina Chikitova – A 3 year old alone in the Siberian wilderness for 11 days

 When anybody is stranded alone in the Siberian wilderness they will find themselves in a very serious situation, with extreme cold and dangerous animals all over the place, surviving here would be a challenge for even the most experienced woodsmen.
-That’s what makes the story of Karina Chikitova even more amazing, as not only did she managed to survive on her own, but she did so at the age of 3 when she was to young to even understand how to do it.
+That’s what makes the story of Karina Chikitova even more amazing, as not only did she manage to survive on her own, but she did so at the age of 3 when she was too young to even understand how to do it.

-She simply walked out her house followed by her dog and headed in the direction she thought her father was.
-It goes without saying she got lost, but the odd thing is her mother didn’t realise until 4 days later for some reason.
+She simply walked out of her house followed by her dog and headed in the direction she thought her father was.
+It goes without saying she got lost, but the odd thing is her mother didn’t realize until 4 days later for some reason.
 She finally raised the alarm and a small search team was formed, but due to how large the area is and how few people live there it wasn’t as big as it should have been.

 Fortunately for Karina, her faithful animal companion Naida had followed her when she left the house and helped to keep her warm at night.
 She later told how she would sleep on him during the night and how he scared off wild animals for her, but as loyal as he was, he couldn’t help with food or shelter.